gnoonandev/European-UCITS-Summit/README.md

 <ul>
     <li>
-        Located at the top of the page, the navigation shows the event logo in the left corner - [GUS](https://gnoonandev.github.io/European-UCITS-Summit/) that links to the landing page
+        Located at the top of the page, the navigation shows the event logo in the left corner that links to the home page
     </li>
     <li>
         On the right side of the navigation bar, it provides links to the Ticket, Speaker, Schedule and Venue pages, which open new tabs to keep the user on the